mapproxy/mapproxy/doc/auth.rst

 .. versionadded:: 1.4.0

-You can restrict the geographical area for each request.
-This feature works for `GetCapabilities`, `GetMap` and `GetFeatureInfo` requests.
+The WMS service supports ``limited_to`` for `GetCapabilities`, `GetMap` and `GetFeatureInfo` requests.
 MapProxy will modify the bounding box of each restricted layer for `GetCapabilities` requests. `GetFeatureInfo` requests will only return data if the info coordinate is inside the permitted area.
-For `GetMap` requests, MapProxy will clip each layer to the provided geometry – areas outside of the permitted area are transparent or in the background color of the WMS request.
+For `GetMap` requests, MapProxy will clip each layer to the provided geometry – areas outside of the permitted area become transparent or colored in the `bgcolor` of the WMS request.

-MapProxy supports this clipping for the whole request or for each layer.
-You need to provide a dictionary with ``bbox`` and ``geometry``.
-The following geometry values are supported:

-BBOX:
-  Bounding box as a list of minx, miny, maxx, maxy.

-WKT polygons:
-  String with one or more polygons and multipolygons as WKT.
-Multiple WKTs must be delimited by a new line character.
-  Return this type if you are getting the geometries from a spatial database.

-Shapely geometry:
-  Shapely geometry object.
-Return this type if you already processing the geometries in your Python code with `Shapely <http://toblerity.github.com/shapely/>`_.

 You can provide the geometry for each layer or for the whole request.

+See :ref:`limited_to` for more details.

 Here is an example callback result with two limited layers and one unlimited layer::